Rail transport in Ukraine: Standard gauge (1,435 mm)

 As of May 2022, Ukraine had many stretches of standard gauge rail, although several had not been used for decades.
-The c.
-80-kilometre-long railroad from Kovel railway station to Yahodyn railway station near the Ukrainian–Polish border was the longest standard-gauge track in Ukraine at the time; in May 2021, Ukrainian Railways started electrifying and modernising this route.
+The Chełm–Kovel railway is a c.
+85-kilometre-long railroad from Kovel railway station via Yahodyn railway station near the Ukrainian–Polish border to Chełm in Poland, which was the longest standard-gauge track in Ukraine at the time.
+In May 2021, Ukrainian Railways started electrifying and modernising this route.
 Specialised freight fleets at Kovel station compatible with the European network had not been in use for almost 30 years, however.
-From Chop to Mukachevo and to the railway station at Nevetlenfolu (Diakovo) in Zakarpattia, large sections of rail track are of European width as well.
+From Chop to Mukachevo and to the railway station at Nevetlenfolu (Diakove) in Zakarpattia, large sections of rail track (including the Batovo–Korolevo railway) are of European width as well.
+A standard-gauge track line of 22 km was opened between Chop and Uzhhorod in September 2025.